 Trees on council land

-You can find who owns the land by searching the Essex Property Asset Map (EPAM).
+If the land is owned by us, Essex County Council or another public body can find who owns it by searching the Essex Property Asset Map (EPAM).

-You can report an unsafe tree using our online service form or call us.
+You can also report a problem with a tree on our land using our online service form.

 Trees on the highway or a public footpath

-Trees adjacent to the highways or footpaths are normally the responsibility of Essex County Council's Highway Department.
-Telephone: 08457 430430 or report the problem online.
+Trees next to roads or footpaths are normally the responsibility of Essex County Council's Highway Department.

 Telephone: 08457 430430

 Or you can report a problem with a tree or hedge next to roads or footpaths on the Essex Highways website.